MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/usage.md

 This chart shows how frequently matches are found for players in that matchmaking queue.
 If the rate is lower than expected or bouncing off of zero, that may indicate either an issue with the matchmaking service, or how the matchmaking queue rules are configured.
 This graph can be used in conjunction with the "Average Matchmaking Time" graph to acertain how successfully matches in this queue are occuring (or not).

 > Y-Axis: # of completed matches /sec

 ### Canceled Ticket Rate

-The Canceled Ticket Rate chart shows the rate of ticket cancellations within this matchmaking queue, and also shows what cancellation types are occuring by kind.
-If matches are not happening as quickly or frequently as expected, this graph may indicate a higher than expected rate of ticket cancellations by reason, and may assist understanding what is hindering succesful matchmaking efforts.
+This chart shows the rate of ticket cancellations within this matchmaking queue, and also shows what cancellation types are occuring by kind.
+If matches are not happening as quickly or frequently as expected, this graph may indicate a higher than expected rate of ticket cancellations by reason that is hindering the matchmaking process.

 #### Cancellation Types